dbouwman/solution-plan/core-api.md

 ![Deployment Sequence Diagram](./diagrams/deploy-from-template.png)

-## Unresolved Deployment Issues

-#### Handling sharing of deployed items to Groups
+## Handling sharing of deployed items to Groups
 - Groups should always be created before any items
-- GroupProcessor could handle the sharing of items to the group in the "second pass" OR
+- `GroupProcessor` will handle the sharing of items to the group in the `postProcess` hook.
-- ItemProcessors share to group right after item creation.
-Would require some processing of the template hash to push this information into the `IItemTemplate.groupsToShareWith` property

-## Deploy templates directly
+## Deploy Templates Directly

 Used in "cloning" workflows - allows for direct deployment of an in-memory array of templates.